chrislalos/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/csi-delauth-hook/index.md

 #### data.action

 The current default action that Okta takes if your external service sends an empty HTTP 204 response.
-You can override the default action by returning a `commands` object in your response specifying the action to take.
+You can override the default action by returning a `commands` object in your response that specifies the action to take.

 ### Objects in the response you send